gokhanmeteerturk/chatfic-format/docs/README.md

 player: no worries!
 ```
 ### End of Story
-If player ends up in a page with no options at the end, the story will end.
+If the player ends up in a page with no options at the end, the story will end.
 It is usually a good practice to end the story with a message from the narrator:

 ```chatficbasic
 app: Story ended, thanks for playing.
 ```

 ## Tutorial
+We currently don't have any tutorials.
+Please check the examples below or play with [https://editor.chatficlab.com](the editor) to understand how things work.

 ## See Examples

 ## Tools and 3rd party projects

+Currently tools for editing a chatfic is limited to an online editor and several converters.
+If you publish a tool for anything chatfic format related, you can request to be listed here by opening a new issue.

 ### Online Editor
-aaa
+A proof-of-work online editor project is published on GitHub under the name [https://github.com/gokhanmeteerturk/chatficbasic-html-editor](@gokhanmeteerturk/chatficbasic-html-editor).

 ### Converters
-bbb
+Work in progress

-### Others
+### Other Tools
-ccc
+Work in progress